MASTER OF TAXATION

-The Master of Taxation program is designed to give aspiring lawyers the ability to be savvy in not only a law office, but also an accounting office.
+The Master of Taxation program is designed to give aspiring lawyers the ability to be savvy in not only a law office but also an accounting office.
 Lawyers who earn a Master of Taxation from Robinson will be better suited to serve the diverse legal and tax needs of their clients.
-Lawyers who hold this degree will possess a skill set that complements their LLM background.
+Lawyers who hold this degree will possess a skill set that complements their legal background.
 Established attorneys who are in good standing with the bar may be admitted into the Master of Taxation program.

 - TX 8020 – Advanced Federal Taxation